Guiding Your Team Through Organizational Change

 6. Adequate Support and Resources

-Organisational changes often come with promises of resources and support, but those can sometimes fall short in practice.
+Organizational changes often come with promises of resources and support, but those can sometimes fall short in practice.
 Get creative and ensure your team has what they need to succeed, while also helping them navigate any gaps.

 Tip: Build a support network within the team.
 Designate ‘go-to’ members for specific issues and create an environment where team members can lean on each other.

-Trap to avoid: Don’t over-rely on promised organisational resources—sometimes they don’t materialise as expected.
+Trap to avoid: Don’t over-rely on promised organizational resources—sometimes they don’t materialise as expected.
 Encourage your team to innovate within constraints and be ready to address any feelings of inequity if some feel they’re getting more support than others.

 7. Emotional Readiness and Calm